Akhilesh, Babbar mock at ministers, officials, seeking to refresh their knowledge at IIM | Devdiscourse

-Uttar Pradesh Congress chief Raj Babbar on Sunday mocked at state government ministers and officials undergoing a weakly training programme at the IIM, Lucknow, seeking to hone in their administrative skills by learning new trends in finance, business and economy.
+Uttar Pradesh Congress chief Raj Babbar on Sunday mocked at state government ministers and officials undergoing a weekly training programme at the IIM, Lucknow, seeking to hone in their administrative skills by learning new trends in finance, business, and economy.
 Samajwadi Party chief Akhilesh Yadav too take a dig at them, saying the step has been taken a little late in the day.

 UP Congress chief Raj Babbar, however, mocked at the programme saying though "gaining knowledge at any age is good", it also shows the people's fate is in hand of "ardh-gyani mantrimandal".
 "Gaining knowledge at any age is good.
 However, the fate of the people in the state is hanging in balance with 'ardh-gyaani' mantrimandal (council of ministers with little knowledge)," said Raj Babbar, alluding to an adage on little knowledge.